 Legumes provide a range of essential nutrients including protein, carbohydrates, dietary fibre, minerals and vitamins.
 They are:

-- An economical dietary source of plant based protein and are higher in protein than most other plant foods.
+- An economical dietary source of good quality protein and are higher in protein than most other plant foods.
 Legumes have about twice the protein content of cereal grains.

 - Generally low in fat, virtually free of saturated fats and contain no cholesterol.
 Soybeans and peanuts are the exception, with significant levels of mostly monounsaturated and polyunsaturated fatty acids, including alpha-linolenic acid.

 - Rich in energy-giving carbohydrates, with a low glycemic index rating for blood glucose control.

 - A good source of B-group vitamins (especially folate), iron, zinc, calcium and magnesium.